eltsai/term_miner/README.md

 ```
 python measurement/4cluster.py --split=0 --cluster=True --chunk-num=5 --is-financial=True --eps=0.21
 ```
 to cluster and topic model the terms.
+In this paper, we use GPT-4o as an open-set column type annotator.

 # ShopTC-100K Dataset